Forestry Research Institute of Sweden

 The Forestry Research Institute of Sweden (Skogsbrukets forskningsinstitut), or Skogforsk, is a research institute headquartered in Uppsala, jointly financed by the members of the Swedish forestry industry and the Government.
-The institute aims to provide the industry with knowledge, products, and services, for more cost-effective and sustainable forestry, leading to increased competitiveness and realization of societal goals.
+The institute's goal is providing high quality research back practices, forest management knowledge, products, and services, for improving productivity meanwhile reduce costs, also leads the industry to become more sustainable; It also plays a role to increase country's competitiveness in forestry management and help Sweden as a country to reach climate neutrality goal.
 The demand-driven applied research includes a wide variety of fields, such as forest technology, raw-material utilization, environmental impact and conservation, forest tree breeding, logistics, forest bioenergy and silviculture.
-The institute has budget of approximately SEK 150 M, with a staff of 120 people, of which about 80 are researchers.
+The institute has budget of approximately SEK 150 M, employs 120 staffs with diversify backgrounds, of which about 80 are researchers.